-When reviewing for the AP Psychology exam, it's important to pay attention to the format of the test so that you know what to expect.
+When reviewing for the AP Psychology exam, it's important to pay attention to the format of the test so that you know what to expect on test day.
 You should also devote special attention to topic areas that are the most difficult for you.
 Both strong content knowledge and smart testing strategies are important if you want to earn a high score.

 Practice tests are the most valuable tools in your arsenal for checking on your progress as you review the material.
 Keep revising your strategies and closing any gaps in your content knowledge until you get to a score that makes you happy!

-Want to learn more about specific AP Psychology topics?
-Start with our discussion of Stockholm Syndrome here.
+Want to learn more about specific AP Psych topics?
+Then start with our discussion of Stockholm Syndrome.

 What does a good score on the AP Psychology mean for you in college?
 Learn more about how AP credit works at colleges.

-AP tests and SAT subject tests can both be important components of your college application.
+AP tests and SAT Subject Tests can both be critical parts of your college application.
 Find out the difference between the two and which type of test is more important.